Life During Wartime (film): Critical reception

-Life During Wartime received generally favourable reviews.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 68% based on 104 reviews, and an average rating of 6.32/10.
+Life During Wartime received generally favorable reviews.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 68% based on 105 reviews, and an average rating of 6.40/10.
 The website's critics consensus reads: "With Life During Wartime, Todd Solondz delivers an unexpected semi-sequel to Happiness in typically uncompromising fashion."
-On Metacritic, the film has a weighted average score of 69 out of 100, based on 30 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 69 out of 100, based on 30 critics, indicating "generally favorable" reviews.

 Soundtrack

 The title song was performed by Devendra Banhart.
 The song was written by Solondz, with music by Marc Shaiman; it was produced by Beck and Banhart, with background vocals by Beck.

 Home media

-The film was released by The Criterion Collection in July 2011.
+The film was released on DVD and Blu-ray by The Criterion Collection in July 2011.